GenieFramework/Genie.jl/docs/src/guides/Controlling_Load_Order_Of_Genie_Apps.md

 xyz.jl
 ```

 and we want to decide the load order of these files.
-To achieve this behavior, you can simply create `.autoload` file in the directory containing your `.jl` files with content(developer preferred load order) as follows:
+To achieve this behavior, we can simply create a `.autoload` file in the directory containing your `.jl` files with content(developer preferred load order) as follows:

 ```
 xyz.jl